Tomahawk Blog

 • Are you letting your customers know that you take their reviews seriously, for example, by responding to them or using the feedback to improve your shop?
 As a result of the above reviews, asos may include in their size recommendations that the dress is larger.

 • In addition to recognizing the importance of reviews, you need to value them: give your customers a good reason to leave reviews, without appearing to "buy" reviews.
 A monthly giveaway for reviewers is a good option.
 You reward someone who writes a review, regardless of whether it's a positive review or not.
-Heatsupply, an online shop that sells hot sauce, makes their appreciation clear by positioning the customer as the expert.
+An online shop that sells hot sauce makes their appreciation clear by positioning the customer as the expert.
 You can see that on this card you receive with an order:

 Do I have a problem if I get negative reviews?